-Prior to construction (any ground-disturbing activity requiring nighttime construction) the contractor would prepare a technical memorandum verifying how the contractor would shield nighttime construction lighting and direct it downward in such a manner to minimize the light that falls outside the construction site boundaries.
+Prior to construction (any ground-disturbing activity requiring nighttime construction) the contractor will prepare a technical memorandum verifying how the contractor will shield nighttime construction lighting and direct it downward in such a manner to minimize the light that falls outside the construction site boundaries.

-The technical memorandum would be submitted to the Authority for review and approval.
+The technical memorandum will be submitted to the Authority for review and approval.

-This mitigation measure would be effective in minimizing the aesthetic and visual impacts of nighttime construction light spillover because the light sources would no longer be visible off-site to nearby viewer groups.
+This mitigation measure will be effective in minimizing the aesthetic and visual impacts of nighttime construction light spillover because the light sources will no longer be visible off-site to nearby viewer groups.

-Implementation of this mitigation measure would not result in secondary impacts because it would not change the scope, scale, or location of construction activities beyond those that have been described as part of the project.
+This mitigation measure would not result in secondary impacts because it would not change the scope, scale, or location of construction activities beyond those that have been described as part of the project.